ivanov-ivo/BarberShop/docs/USER_GUIDE.md

 ### Accessing the Application
 1. Open your web browser
 2. Navigate to the application URL (e.g., `https://your-barbershop.com`)
-3. The homepage will display available barbers and booking options
+3. The homepage will display available barberDatabaseEntities and booking options

 ## 👥 Customer Guide

 ### Browsing Barbers

 #### Viewing Available Barbers
-1. **Homepage**: The main page shows all available barbers
+1. **Homepage**: The main page shows all available barberDatabaseEntities
-2. **Branch Filter**: Use the branch dropdown to filter barbers by location
+2. **Branch Filter**: Use the branch dropdown to filter barberDatabaseEntities by location
-3. **Barber Cards**: Each barber is displayed with:
+3. **Barber Cards**: Each barberDatabaseEntity is displayed with:
    - Profile photo
    - Name
    - Branch location
    - Specialization information

 #### Understanding Barber Information
-- **Photo**: Professional headshot of the barber
+- **Photo**: Professional headshot of the barberDatabaseEntity
 - **Name**: Barber's full name
-- **Branch**: Location where the barber works
+- **Branch**: Location where the barberDatabaseEntity works
 - **Information**: Specializations, experience, or special notes

 ### Booking an Appointment